-In May Lieutenant Kemper ships to England.
-In early July he is transferred to Normandy France.
-On August 6, he is killed near Mortain, France in the Battle of the Hedgerows.
+Richard Kemper was born on January 20, 1920.
+In 1937 he graduated from Mamaroneck High School and entered the University of Carolina.
+In 1943 he enlisted in the army and became a second lieutenant.
+In May, 1944 he shipped to England.
+In July, 1944 he was transferred to Normandy, France.
+On August 6, 1944 he was killed near Mortain, France in the Battle of the Hedgerows.
 Michael Shane, a soldier who was with him at the time, wrote his father:

 HAD NICE TRIP TO COLUMBIA SEND NOSE DROPS LOVE=DICK

 Columbia is Columbia, South Carolina.
 Dick is Richard M. Kemper, my uncle.

 “Send nose drops?”
 Clearly my grandparents treasured every word of every telegram and every letter Richard sent them.